scuzzydude/asimov/asimov.md

 Chefs are "artists of the palate."
 During their lifetime, they can have a Scoot of Appreciation, and after they're gone, their fans can keep their recipes alive.
 You could have a Scoot operate a restaurant, where traveling chefs test their creations on the foody scootage in hopes of appreciation of the chef's scoot.

 Maybe you're a Kerouac fanatic and you start a Scoot and build out a cool writers retreat on the California Coast near Big Sur.
-You have cottages, where wannabe beatnik writers come and drink, and smoke, and pop Benzedrine, stay up all night, pretending they like Jazz, and type until dawn on manual typewriters on long rolls paper, just like old Jack did with *On The Road*.
+You have cottages, where wannabe beatnik writers come and drink, and smoke, and pop Benzedrine, stay up all night, pretending they like jazz, and type until dawn on manual typewriters on long rolls paper, just like old Jack did with *On The Road*.
 Would that be a genius way to remember Jack Kerouac?
 Don't know.
 When half the scootage dies early of cirrhosis, lung cancer or psychosis, I don't think their children will appreciate Kerouac's genius.
 I think they'll probably think something like this, "*What the hell am I going to do with this long ass scroll?
 Did these old fools think Jack Kerouac was an idiot who couldn't figure out how to operate a Mac?*"

 The ways to appreciate genius are as numerous as genius itself.